Carina-P/ms3-best-books/README.md

 ### Features Left to Implement
 - Whenever user **deletes** a book or an opinion a question of **"are you sure"** should be answered before deletion takes place.
 - Implementing **authorisation for managing category groups**.
 Only a few selected user should be able to do this.
+- Ability to **change category group** attached to a book.
+No other book information can be changed, since the information is fetched from Google Books API.
+That is how I interpret the Google Books [branding policy](https://developers.google.com/books/branding).
+- It is easy to replace modal with an **affiliate link** when clicking on buy a book.
+- Add **indexes** to the database to speed up searching.
+- Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book opinion is added to.
+Notice: Books titel is given in modal and that is why this feature is not prioritized.

 ## Technologies Used
 <!--